Gas company to be arraigned over Los Angeles area methane leak

-(Reuters) - Southern California Gas Co is to be arraigned on criminal charges on Wednesday over a huge methane leak near Los Angeles that forced thousands of residents from their homes, officials said.
+Feb 17 (Reuters) - Southern California Gas Co is to be arraigned on criminal charges on Wednesday over a huge methane leak near a Los Angeles neighborhood that forced thousands of residents from their homes, officials said.

 The leak stems from an underground pipeline rupture at the company’s 3,600-acre (1,457-hectare) Aliso Canyon natural gas storage field.
 The largest such leak ever in California, at its height it accounted for a fourth of all methane emissions statewide.